mtumilowicz/cryptography-rsa-workshop/README.md

                     * this is composite number and fulfills Fermat's theorem for any A
                 * family of such numbers are called Carmichael numbers
         * Miller Rabin primarity test
-            * p be an odd prime
+            * let p be an odd prime
             * p−1 = 2^k q, gcd(a,p)=1 => one of the following two conditions is true
                 * a^q is congruent to 1 modulo p
                     * q = p-1 / 2^k